yxlin/yxlin.github.io/_docs/cognitive-model/lba3.md

 ```

-The posterior prediction check takes up a lot of manually coding work.
-Anyway,
-the figure show the data and posterior predictions are consistent, confirming
+The posterior prediction figure shows the data and posterior predictions are
-the model can successfully recover the data (at least in an ideal simulation
+consistent, confirming the model can successfully describe the data.
-scenario).

 ```
 pp <- predict_one(fit, xlim = c(0, 5))

-original_data <- fit1$data
+original_data <- fit$data

 dplyr::tbl_df(original_data)
 d <- data.table(original_data)